Apeman Dash Cam Review 2025: Is It Still Worth Buying?

 As veteran auto electronics technician David Chen notes, “A dash cam is an insurance policy.
 Its most critical job is to perform reliably when you need it most.
 With budget brands, the initial savings can be quickly offset by a single failed recording during an incident.
 Consistency and support are just as important as the price tag.”

-• Full HD 1080p Recording: This has become the standard for dash cams, providing clear enough footage for most daytime driving situations.
+• Full HD 1080p Recording: This has become the standard for dash cams, providing footage clear enough for most daytime driving situations.

 • Wide-Angle Lens: Typically equipped with a 170-degree lens, Apeman cameras capture a broad field of view, reducing blind spots on the sides of your vehicle.